tikv/rfcs/text/2018-09-17-schedule-limit.md

 schedulers, but also encourages schedulers to generate non-conflicting operators, thus reducing the impact on cluster performance.

-As before, if different schedulers generate operators of a same region, the later one is rejected directly.
+As before, if different schedulers generate operators of a same Region, the later one is rejected directly.
 Dropping the later operator when it is about to promote is also an option.